 What if our charity turns the offer down?

 The decision rests entirely with the charity.
-If the written valuation is declined, the items come straight back by tracked and insured delivery at no charge, and there is no fee for the valuation itself.
+If the written valuation is declined, the items come straight back by tracked and signed-for delivery at no charge, and there is no fee for the valuation itself.

 How is our charity paid for items it sells?